Protecting Dog Bite Victims Across Georgia Including Alpharetta, Atlanta, and Cumming

 - Do not disturb a sleeping dog.
 Dogs feel vulnerable when sleeping and may snap when awakened unexpectedly.

 - You should never harass dogs while they are eating, chewing on a toy, or caring for puppies.
-Dogs are likely to be protective of their food, toys, and especially their young.
+Dogs are likely to be protective of their food, toys, and young.

 By following these guidelines, you can better assure that your interactions with dogs are safe and enjoyable for you and your family.